-Savings and loan holding companies have not historically been subjected to consolidated regulatory capital requirements.
-The Dodd-Frank Act, however, required the FRB to promulgate consolidated capital requirements for depository institution holding companies that are no less stringent, both quantitatively and in terms of components of capital, than those applicable to their subsidiary depository institutions.
+The FRB has promulgated consolidated capital requirements for depository institution holding companies that are no less stringent, both quantitatively and in terms of components of capital, than those applicable to their subsidiary depository institutions, including a community bank leverage ratio alternative.
 Instruments such as cumulative preferred stock and trust-preferred securities, which were previously includable within Tier 1 capital by bank holding companies within certain limits, are no longer includable as Tier 1 capital, subject to certain grandfathering.
 The previously discussed final rule regarding regulatory capital requirements implemented the Dodd-Frank Act as to savings and loan holding companies.
 However, pursuant to subsequent legislation, the FRB extended the applicability of the "Small Bank Holding Company" exception of its consolidated capital requirements to savings and loan holding companies and increased the threshold for the exception to \$1.0 billion, effective May 15, 2015.
 Additional subsequent legislation directed the Federal Reserve Board to expand the applicability of the exception to holding companies up to \$3.0 billion in consolidated assets; that change was effective in August 2018.
-As a result, holding companies with less than \$3 billion of consolidated assets, such as the Company, are generally not subject to consolidated capital requirements unless otherwise advised by the FRB.
+As a result, holding companies with less than \$3.0 billion of consolidated assets, such as the Company, are generally not subject to consolidated capital requirements unless otherwise advised by the FRB.

-The Dodd-Frank Act extends the "source of strength" doctrine to savings and loan holding companies.
 The FRB promulgated regulations implementing the "source of strength" policy that requires holding companies act as a source of strength to their subsidiary depository institutions by providing capital, liquidity and other support in times of financial stress.